Harrindy/ImprovedGOFforUSO/README.md

     library(devtools);
     install_github("Harrindy/TestUSO")

 To reproduce our simulation results: Download the files Curves.R and Simulation.R to your computer.
-Open R (or Rstudio) and run Simulation.R.
+Open Simulation.R in R (Rstudio).
+Follow the instructions to change the parameters according to the simulation setting that you want to reproduce.
+Then run Simulation.R.
 Make sure that R package "TestUSO" has been installed and R (or Rstudio) can access the R file Curves.R.